sqlitebrowser/go-dbhub/README.md

 * Generate diffs between two databases, or database revisions
 * Download a complete database
 * Download the database metadata (size, branches, commit list, etc.)
+* Retrieve the web page URL of the database

 ### Still to do

-* A function for returning the web page URL of the database
 * Tests for each function
 * Have the backend server correctly use the incoming branch, release, and tag information
 * Upload a complete database